If you don’t see your question answered among these, please email us at:

 Q: Do wrapping and gap rules apply to adjacency?

 A: Yes gaps and wraparound are taken into account.
-So if there’s a gap next to the TB, you could move your piece to the other side of the gap, and if they’re on a corner, being on an orthogonal corner would also be adjacent.
+So if there’s a gap next to the Time Breaker, you could move your piece to the other side of the gap, and if they’re on a corner, being on an orthogonal corner would also be adjacent.

 Q: When a player is allowed multiple plays on their turn, are there any guidelines for timing between plays?